awsdocs/amazon-transcribe-developer-guide/doc_source/job-queueing.md

 If you enable job queueing, Amazon Transcribe creates a queue that contains all requests that exceed your limit\.
 As soon as a request is completed, a new request is pulled from your queue and processed\.
 Queued requests are processed in a FIFO \(first in, first out\) order\.

 You can add up to 10,000 jobs to your queue\.
 If you exceed this limit, you get a `LimitExceededConcurrentJobException` error\.
 To maintain optimal performance, Amazon Transcribe only uses up to 90 percent of your quota \(a bandwidth ratio of 0\.9\) to process queued jobs\.
-Note that this is a default value that can be increased\.
+Note that these are default values that can be increased upon request\.

 **Tip**
 You can find a list of default limits and quotas for Amazon Transcribe resources in the [Quotas](limits-guidelines.md#limits) section\.
 Some of these defaults can be increased upon request; refer to [AWS service quotas](https://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html) for more information\.